The Center for Cultural Diplomacy Studies

 MA Program in International Economics, Business & Cultural Diplomacy (Short Track)

-MA in International Economics, Business and Cultural Diplomacy (Short Track)
+MA in International Economics, Business & Cultural Diplomacy (Short Track)

 IntroductionThe MA in International Economics, Business and Cultural Diplomacy is a 3 Semesters´ Master program offered by the Furtwangen University in partnership with the Academy for Cultural Diplomacy.